Queen of Pentacles

 As noted above, there is a strong relationship between the Empress card and the Queen of Pentacles, and this follows through in this deck.
 The Empress is the Goddess Demeter, and the Queen of Pentacles is her daughter Persephone.

 A third aspect is her constant transformations that occur throughout the seasons, and her yearly journey to Hades and back represents our own lifespan.
+The seed, plant and husk represent the cycle of birth, life, and death.

 Description and Symbology